 The Best and Worst Places in America

-As you can tell from the messy map below, I've traveled a fair bit around the U.S. I've seen more of America than probably anyone
+I've traveled a fair bit around the U.S., as you can probably tell from the messy map below.
+Not to brag, but I've probably seen more of America than anyone

 I know.
 Yes, there are folks who've driven coast-to-coast dozens of times on Interstate freeways, but that's not seeing

 America.
 That's watching an endless stream of McDonalds fly by the windshield.
 I'm talking about discovering America by traveling

 the two-lane highways, reading historical signs, walking the city streets and mountain trails, talking to locals, visiting offbeat attractions,

 and learning about this wonderful, amazing country first-hand.

 While most of my friends after college were getting married, buying houses, having kids, climbing the corporate